The Only Show in Town

 When I went on No Way Out, I was doing what the Abstractionist and the Intact did.
 Those characters walked out of the stories and into real life.

 The same day the episode went live, a military teacher from Sweden reached out.
 He’d watched the show and recognized how to add Incoherence to Boyd’s OODA loop.
-He’d mapped Red and Blue Spaces onto his own sketches and shared a few of them with me.
+He’d drawn Red and Blue Spaces onto his own sketches and shared a few of them with me.

-With this, the spiral completed one revolution, back where I started but in a different place.
+With this, the spiral completed one revolution.

 Emergence is the only show in town.